 First, a quick word about the various map types and elements.
 If you have an ARNL-enabled MOBILEROBOTS platform, use it to make maps for all your robots.
-SonARNL and ARNL maps are virtually interchangeable, with a few limitations (see below).
+SonARNL and ARNL maps are interchangeable.

 Also, Mapper3 and Mapper3Basic are the same application with identical features except the former also converts "2d" scan files created with an ARNL-enabled robot and containing raw laser and odometry readings into a map.
 Mapper3Basic cannot.